IBMStreams/sample.edge-app-control/README.md

 * Clone this repository or download the source archive.

-* Install and setup the VSCode tool.
+* Install and setup the Visual Studio Code (VSCode) tool.
     1. Install and setup VS Code.
 See the "Installation and setup" section of this reference:
 <http://ibmstreams.github.io/streamsx.documentation/docs/spl/quick-start/qs-1b/>
     1. Follow instructions in the "Add a Streams instance: IBM Cloud Pak for Data deployment" section